myJSheart/showcases/README.md

 # showcases.github.io
-A website for my website craft
+A website for my website crafts